kunalpop/kunalpop/README.md

 # Hi there, I'm Kunal 👋

-I'm a **seasoned analytics and software professional** with substantial experience in **AI, data science, and scalable software systems**.
+I'm a **seasoned analytics and software professional** with strong background in **AI, data science, and scalable software systems**.
 I enjoy building applications that combine **machine learning, analytics, blockchain, and distributed systems** to solve real-world problems.